-Everyone needs stretching!
-Irrespective of your reasons for working out, be it for sports or personal fitness, one thing is certain – stretching can help you.
-Stretching – static or dynamic – comes with myriads of benefits – such as improvement in flexibility and reduction in muscle tightness – which ultimately allow you to go through your workout routines with greater efficiency.
+Irrespective of your reasons for working out, be it for sports or personal fitness, one thing is certain: stretching can help you.
+Static stretches come with myriads of benefits, such as improvement in flexibility and reduction in muscle tightness, which ultimately allow you to go through your workout routines with greater efficiency.

-For the purpose of this article, though, we’ll zero in on static stretching and take a look at its benefits and when it should be done.
-Finally I’ll cap it up by revealing 15 great static stretching exercises that’ll help keep your whole body in tip-top condition.
-So sit back, relax and enjoy!
+For the purpose of this article, we’ll zero in on several great static stretches and take a look at the benefits and when they should be done.

 Table of Contents

-Static stretching comes with tons of benefits that can help you to make the most of your workout routine.
+Static stretches come with tons of benefits that can help you make the most of your workout routine.
 Some of them include:

-Alright!
-Here’s the deal – if you want to perform better, flexibility is of tremendous importance, irrespective of the specific workouts you do.
-And luckily enough, static stretching is all you need to get all the flexibility you desire.
+If you want to perform better, flexibility is of tremendous importance, irrespective of the specific workouts you do.
+Luckily enough, static stretches are all you need to get all the flexibility you desire.

 If you’re looking to push yourself to your training limits without coming down with injuries, then stretching will do you a great service.
-Research has shown time and time again, that performing the right stretch exercises pre- and post-workout greatly helps with injury prevention.
+Research has shown time and again that performing the right stretches pre- and post-workout greatly helps with injury prevention.

-If you’ve been working out for some time, then you’ve probably discovered that a rigorous workout session can leave you battling with sore muscles… for days!
+If you’ve been working out for some time, then you’ve probably discovered that a rigorous workout session can leave you battling sore muscles for days.

-Recovery essentially means getting rid of this soreness and returning your muscle fibres back to their tip-top condition.
+Recovery essentially means getting rid of this soreness and returning your muscle fibers back to their tip-top condition.

-So, how does stretching come in?
-See…that’s the thing, research has shown that practicing static stretching after your workout session helps to reduce muscle soreness.
+Research has shown that practicing static stretches after your workout session helps to reduce muscle soreness.
 And while some may argue that this effect is minimal, the fact still remains that stretching does help shorten your recovery time.

-Stretching allows tissues to be better hydrated after the induced tension is released and this encourages the inflammation and faster repair of such tissues.
+Stretching allows tissues to be better hydrated after the induced tension is released, and this encourages reduced inflammation and faster repair of such tissues.